hnnguye5/hnnguye5/README.md

 Full Stack engineer with around 2 years of experience.
 Currently using React and Node/Express for my upcoming projects.

-* 🌍  I'm based in Baton Rouge, Louisiana
+* 🌍  I'm based in New Orleans, Louisiana
 * ✉️  You can contact me at [hnpn334@gmail.com](mailto:hnpn334@gmail.com)
 * 🧠  I'm learning React and Node/Express
 * 🤝  I'm open to collaborating on any projects.
 Just email and we can schedule some time to discuss